In this article:

 Gray teeth are discolored teeth.
 They stand out and can detract from a person’s smile.
 Discoloration in the teeth is not only in the gray spectrum but also occurs as black, brown, blue, green, orange, pink, red, and yellow tones.
 (1)

-There are several causes for gray teeth, which include:
+There are several causes of gray teeth, which include:

 Tetracycline is used to treat many types of infections in children and adults.
-One of its side effects is, it bonds to tissues that are becoming calcified at the time it is ingested.
+One of its side effects is it bonds to tissues that are becoming calcified at the time it is ingested.
 This results in discoloration of the baby (primary) and adult teeth.
-This discoloration can range from yellow to grayish brown.
+The discoloration can range from yellow to grayish brown.
 (4)

-- Fluorosis: Fluorosis is the exposure to too much fluoride while the teeth are forming.
-It can make the parts of the teeth– the enamel and dentin –mineralize incorrectly.
+Fluorosis is the exposure to too much fluoride while the teeth are forming.
+It can cause incorrect mineralization of the enamel and dentin.
 This can result in a range of consequences, from mild white spots to dark stains in the teeth.
 (5)

 The staining can happen in children up to 8 years of age while their teeth are forming.
 The condition is usually caused by high amounts of fluoride added to drinking water.
 (5)